sockeqwe/Instantiator/README.md

 `object` | ✅ | Objects / Singleton are supported and it will return exactly that one object instance that already exists (not instantiate via generics another instance of the same object so having 2 with different memory address).
 `interface` | ❌️ | Not supported out of the box because by using reflections there is no straight forward way (apart from class path scanning which is not implemented at the moment) to find out which class implements an interface.
 `abstract class`| ❌️ | same reason as for interface (see above).
 `enum` | ✅️ | fully supported.
-It randomly picks up one case and returns it.
+It randomly picks one case and returns it.